-Work programs provide students with a double incentive-to earn money to help with college expenses while gaining valuable job experience.
+Work programs provide students with the opportunity to earn money to help with college expenses while gaining valuable job experience.
 Student employment opportunities are generally available to all Caltech students, even those who have not applied for financial aid or qualified for need-based aid.
-Students should go to Career Development Center website to see relevant job listings.
-Note that students are discouraged from working more than 16 hours per week and must seek the approval of the dean of students to do so.
+Students should go to the Career Development Center website to see relevant job listings.
+Note that students may not work more than 16 hours per week.
 First-year students may not work during fall term.

-Students can expect to earn at least the California state minimum wage of \$8 per hour.
+Students can expect to earn at least the California state minimum wage of \$9 per hour.
 Compensation rates will vary based on the position, a student's skills, and previous work experience.
 Please note that undergraduate students who serve as teaching assistants may only have one assignment per term of up to 12 hours per week.